ishan1608/ampersand-react-adapter/README.md

 MIT

 ## NOTE
-This is an ongoing effort to take the original `ampersand-react-mixin` library and port it to React high-order component
+This is an effort to take the original [ampersand-react-mixin](https://github.com/AmpersandJS/ampersand-react-mixin) library and port it to [React Higher-Order Component](https://reactjs.org/docs/higher-order-components.html)